pasadinhas/PHPoAuthLib/README.md

 Examples
 --------
-Examples of basic usage are located in the [examples/](https://github.com/pasadinhas/oauth/master/tree/examples/) directory.
+Examples of basic usage are located in the [examples/](https://github.com/pasadinhas/oauth/tree/master/examples/) directory.

 Usage
 ------
-For usage with complete auth flow, please see the [examples](https://github.com/pasadinhas/oauth/master/tree/examples/).
+For usage with complete auth flow, please see the [examples](https://github.com/pasadinhas/oauth/tree/master/examples/).

 Framework Integration
 ---------------------
-* Laravel 4: I have [package](https://github.com/artdarek/oauth-4-laravel) for the library.
+* Laravel 4: I have a [package](https://github.com/pasadinhas/laravel-oauth) for the library.
 It has a Service Provider which makes using this package even easier!

 Tests
 ------